 Relationship communication problems can leave you both feeling frazzled and frustrated.
 Sometimes it seems like they don’t get you.
 Or maybe you’re wondering why you can’t tackle that one thorny issue without it descending into a fight.

 Communication problems are rarely unsolvable.
 Sometimes a few simple tweaks are all it takes to get your relationship back on track again.
 How to fix communication in a relationship?
-Check out our top ten causes of marriage communication problems, and see if you can make any changes today?
+Check out our top ten causes of marriage communication problems, and know in-depth about ways to improve relationship and communication:

 1. Too much screen time